digitallyinduced/ihp/Guide/controller.markdown

 ### Rendering HTML

-Usually you want to render your html using a view.
+Usually, you want to render your html using a view.
 See `Rendering Views` for details.

 Sometimes you want to render html without using views, e.g. doing it inline in the action.
 Call `respondHtml` for that: